jcranmer/TEMP-emailsasl/README.md

 # Supported SASL mechanisms

-The following SASL mechanisms are supported:
+The following SASL mechanisms are supported, along with the authentication parameters they use:

 ### [ANONYMOUS](http://tools.ietf.org/html/rfc4505)
 * **options.user** Username (optional)

-Unlike other auth mechanisms, *ANONYMOUS* is only enabled if specifically requested via `options.desiredAuthMethods`, to avoid being selected if all other auth mechanisms fail.
+Unlike other auth mechanisms, *ANONYMOUS* is only enabled if specifically requested via `options.desiredAuthMethods`; this is to avoid being selected if all other auth mechanisms fail.

 ### [CRAM-MD5](http://tools.ietf.org/html/rfc2195)
 * **options.user** Username